JLP2000/habitual-server/README.md

 - Switching between using test database during tests and the main database when running normally
 - Implementing where a HabitDate is created for each day between a habit's start and end date
 ## Future Features
+- Increasing test coverage and seperating the tests into different files for each model
 - Adding a category element to the Habits object so that the client side is able to categorize habits

 ## Licence